aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ## BoAT Implementation Framework
 Boat follows a hierarchical design consisting of Interface Layer, Protocol Layer, RPC Layer, Vendor Dependency Layer, Tool and Utility.
 The specific functions of each layer are as follows:
-+ Interface Layer: Provide an interface for users to invoke the corresponding blockchain.
++ Interface Layer: Provide an interface for IoT Application to invoke the corresponding blockchain.
 + Protocol Layer: The main implementation of each block chain protocol.
 + RPC Layer: Provide services to the protocol layer.
 + Vendor Dependency Layer: Provide cryptographic algorithms, signature, storage and other services for the interface layer wallet.